SALpti snowshoeing and hiking EXPEDition (february)

 LOCATION and how to get there

-This trip starts in Bodø where we pick you up.
-You can take a domestic flight to Bodø from Oslo, or enjoy a 17 hours train ride from Oslo.
-Check nsb.no for more information about travelling by train.
+An option is to enjoy a 17 hours train ride from Oslo to Bodø.
+Check vy.no for more information about traveling by train.
 The so-called minipris ticket can be an economical way to travel (only online available and you have to buy it well in advance).

-We recommend that you arrive one day before the start of this trip in Bodø and take some time to acclimatise and get rid of travel stress and work stress.
-We can give you suggestions for hostels or hotels in Bodø if you like.
+We recommend that you arrive 1 day before the start of this road trip in Bodo and take some time to acclimatize and get rid of travel and work stress.
+We can give you suggestions for (budget) hostels or hotels in Bodø if you like.
+An overnight stay in Bodo after the expedition has ended is also a good idea.
+In case of bad weather ferries can be cancelled or delayed.

 Map of Bodø